erikpetersen2/infosec/Cyber-Patriot/Windows-Administration-and-Hardening/README.md

     - Use PowerShell pipelines to retrieve Windows system event logs.
     - Combine various shell-scripting concepts such as cmdlets, parameters, piping, conditions, and importing files with data structures.

-- **Day 3:** Windows Active Directory Domain Services

-    - Explain how Active Directory is used to manage enterprise-scale environments.
-    - Define domain controllers as servers that manage AD authentication and authorization.
-    - Use Active Directory tools to create organizational units, users, and groups.
-    - Create and link Group Policy Objects that enforce domain-hardening policies.

 </details>

 ### Lab Environment

-This unit will use an online Azure lab environment.
-This environment consists of a Windows RDP Host machine that houses two nested virtual machines: a Windows 10 machine and a Windows Server machine.
+This unit will use an online lab environment.
+This environment consists of a Windows RDP Host machine that has been configured for use with the unit's activities.
 Use the following credentials:

 - Windows RDP Host Machine

-   - Username: `azadmin`
+   - Username: `CyberPatriot`
    - Password: `p4ssw0rd*`

-- Windows 10 Machine (used on Day 3)
-- Username: `sysadmin`
-   - Password: `cybersecurity`

-- Windows Server Machine (used on Day 3)

-   - Username: `sysadmin`
-   - Password: `p4ssw0rd*`

 ### What to Be Aware Of

-- Don't forget to shut down your virtual machines and your Windows Azure lab at the end of each class and when they are not in use.

-- You will be provided 30 hours of Azure lab access.

-    - If you exceed that quota, you will be provided an additional 10 hours.

-    - If you exceed those additional hours, you will be provided an additional 5 hours.

-    - Once you exceed the final quota, you will not be provided any additional hours.
-It is extremely important that you preserve your allotted hours by shutting off your machines at the end of each class.

 - The following document contains a list of common Windows issues that may occur during this unit.
 Review the content to prepare for potential troubleshooting: